-Jamil begins Book 6 being unimpressed by Leona, reluctantly paired up with him and not looking pleased when one of the first thing Leona does it throw one of his hair accessories into Tartarus in order to estimate the depth.
+Jamil begins Book 6 being unimpressed by Leona, reluctantly paired up with him and not looking pleased when one of the first things Leona does it throw one of his hair accessories into Tartarus in order to estimate the depth.

 They begin with Jamil trying to protect Leona from potential hazards (“You’re the second prince of the Sunset Savanna and a housewarden.
 It only makes sense that I should take point…I’m worried, okay?
 I wouldn’t be able to bear the responsibility if anything happened to you…”) and Leona dismissing him.